DoctorWkt/acwj/64_6809_Target/Readme.md

 ## The Code Generator Contract

-Now that we are going to have two difference backends, we need a "contract" or API between the architecture-independent part of the code generator ([gen.c](gen.c)) and each architecture-dependent part.
+Now that we are going to have two different backends, we need a "contract" or API between the architecture-independent part of the code generator ([gen.c](gen.c)) and each architecture-dependent part.
 This is now the list of functions defined in [gen.h](gen.h).